stetso/awesome-gideros/readme.md

 *A collection of resources (blog and forum entries, websites, packages etc) for Gideros*

-### General Tutorials
+### General Tutorials and Tips
 - [Introductory Video Tutorial](https://www.youtube.com/watch?v=IRLxBijIX50) - by one of the maintainers of Gideros
 - [Publishing to Android](http://giderosmobile.com/forum/discussion/6894/publishing-tutorial#Item_7) - getting started with publishing to Android
-- [C++-plugin development](http://giderosmobile.com/forum/discussion/1025/step-by-step-how-to-write-a-c-plugin-and-deploy-it-to-the-desktop-windows-player) - getting started with Gideros plugin development in C++
+- [Improving performance](http://giderosmobile.com/forum/discussion/4892/software-improve-what-kind-of-skills-do-you-need) - forum thread with hints about improving the performance of Gideros apps

 ### Full game examples
 - [Simple square-dodge game](http://bluebilby.com/2013/05/08/gideros-mobile-tutorial-creating-your-first-game/) - introductory tutorial about creating a simple square-dodge game